 Our Physical Medicine and Rehabilitation (PMR) Department is proud to offer a holistic interdisciplinary care model with specialties in neurological, pulmonary, musculoskeletal, stroke, and spinal cord injury rehabilitation as well as pain management in order to maximize post-acute recovery, develop skills for independent living with chronic conditions, and promote growth to fullest physical, emotional and social potential.

-The PMR consultant and team of therapists combine their expertise and resources in a holistic approach while working closely with residents and their families in order to thoroughly assess each individual’s condition, develop patient-centered rehabilitation goals and create tailor-made treatment plans for ProVita residents with a focus on functional rehabilitation and optimizing quality of life.
+The PMR consultant and team of therapists combine their expertise and resources in a holistic approach while working closely with patients and their families in order to thoroughly assess each individual’s condition, develop patient-centered rehabilitation goals and create tailor-made treatment plans for ProVita patients with a focus on functional rehabilitation and optimizing quality of life.

-This means that physiotherapy plays a key role in enabling residents to improve their health, well-being and quality of life.
+This means that physiotherapy plays a key role in enabling patients to improve their health, well-being and quality of life.

 Physiotherapists combine their knowledge, skills and approach to improve a broad range of physical problems associated with different ‘systems’ of the body.
 At ProVita, we treat: